SchulzLab/STARE/docs/Main.rst

 ABC output
 ===============

 You will get two files for each activity column you gave, one with all the interactions surpassing the set cut-off -t, and one summarising a variety of features for each gene.
+If -i / --tss_mode was set to all_tss, the columns are averaged across TSS.
 See the description of the columns below.

 .. image:: ../Figures/STARE_ABCOutput_Tables.png
   :alt: STARE_ABC_Tables